The Hint You Won’t Read in Your Pregnancy Book

 Your pregnancy book seems to have details that you never thought of until you were expecting a baby.
 You have a lot on your mind as you learn about what to eat, what exercise you can do, and the changes you can expect in your body.
 When you aren’t focused on the physical effects of pregnancy, you may be eagerly anticipating your new baby, taking multiple trips to the store to look at baby gear, and interviewing pediatricians.
 You want everything to be perfect for your child’s homecoming.
 You want to give your son or daughter the very best start in life.
+So what kind of pregnancy planning are you forgetting?
+Pregnancy Planning should include trust creation.

 There’s One More Thing to Do